JaneliaSciComp/2020AprilGitCourse/lessons/lesson-1.md

 ## thoughts on git command-line & GUI
 - why command-line?
-    + it's the most consistent interface; lots of GUI clients, but only one command-line, basically
+    + it's the most consistent interface, and the reference interface; lots of GUI clients, but only one command-line, basically
     + GUI clients use the command line underneath; many will even show you the exact commands they are executing; knowing commandline = understanding what they are really doing, regardless of what they call it
     + if you get into trouble (and you will), solutions online (eg Stack Overflow) will show you the answers on the command-line; it's the common language of git
 - purists might reject the need for GUIs, but I believe they are very useful